About This Calculator

 - Monthly Deductions = Recurring monthly payroll deductions such as professional tax, voluntary PF contributions, insurance premiums, or canteen/transport recovery

-The formula first strips away tax and bonus from the annual CTC to arrive at the portion that is actually distributed monthly.
+The formula first strips away tax and bonus from the annual CTC to arrive at the portion distributed monthly.
 Dividing by 12 gives the gross monthly salary, and subtracting monthly deductions yields the net in-hand amount.
+The calculator applies this formula automatically — it is shown here so you understand how the result is derived.

 Example Calculation